gazebosim/gz-sim/tutorials/underwater_vehicles.md

 # Setting up the buoyancy plugin
 The buoyancy plugin in Gazebo uses the collision mesh to calculate the volume of the vehicle.
+The calculated volume is used to determine the buoyancy force, which is then applied at the pose of the collision mesh in the link frame.
+Note that this may be a different location from the center of volume.

 Additionally, it needs to know the density of the fluid in which it is moving.
 By default this is set to 1000kgm^-3.
 However, in real life this may vary depending on many factors like depth, salinity of water etc. To add the buoyancy plugin all one needs to do is add the following under the `<world>`